YihengYe/Weather-Image-Recognition/README.md

 # Weather-image-recognition
 This is the repository showcasing the presentation for project "Weather Image Recognition".
-Please download the pdf file to see the experiment results.
+Please check the pdf file "Weather image recognition project.pdf" to see the experiment results.

 # Team member:
 - Yiheng Ye